FlorianKolb/GEDCOM/README.md

 License Agreement

-The software may be used freely, copied and modified.
+The software may be used, copied and modified freely.
 It may not be sold, licensed or otherwise distributed with costs.
 A change in the source code of this software requires a copy of precisely this License Agreement in